 To this end, we try to address, hide or delete sexist, ableist, heterosexist, racist, derogatory, harassing or abusive posts, as well as posts that incite or threaten violence, involve poor or disability bashing, or personal attacks between participants.
 However, it is impossible for volunteer administrators to read everything posted and be here 24/7 as they do have a life.
 As this page grows, it will become harder to do.
-So, we appreciate help from participants who point out posts that disturb, attack, and incite and be mindful that we may not be able to respond immediately.
+So, we appreciate help from participants who point out posts that disturb, attack and incite, and ask people to be mindful that we may not be able to respond immediately.